Business Loan

 They are available through SBA Senior International Credit Officers at U.S. Export Assistance Centers.

-SBA Lines of Credit
+SBA CAPLines and Lines of Credit

 SBA Community Advantage Loans

-The SBA Community Advantage Loan Program offers low interest loans to businesses in underserved areas.
+The SBA Community Advantage Loan Program offers low-interest loans to businesses in underserved areas.
 Companies can qualify if they operate in communities where people earn relatively low incomes or if they’re owned by women, minorities or veterans.

 These loans cap out at $250,000 and the repayment term is limited to ten years for funds used for working capital and 25 years for real estate and other fixed assets.